aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 * Specifies the full path (include file name) of the output document to be generated.

 A successful execution of attrib will create a .html (or .json depends on the template) file that is ready to use to meet your attribution requirements.

+The license key is also used to consolidate multiple copies of the same licenses.
+If you want this consolidation to work with a custom license key, than you need to add it to aboutcode-toolkit\src\attributecode\licenses.py.
+If your custome license key is named, for example, myCustom-1.0 then the license file must be named myCustom-1.0.LICENSE

 # <a name="UsinginventorytoGenerateaSoftwareInventory">Using inventory to Generate a Software Inventory</a>